Austin R. Brunelli: World War II

-Brunelli returned to the United States at the end of May 1940 and following the one-month leave, he was transferred for new assignment at Headquarters Marine Corps in Washington, D.C.
+Brunelli returned to the United States at the end of May 1940 and following the one-month leave, he was transferred for a new assignment at Headquarters Marine Corps in Washington, D.C.
 He was subsequently appointed to the prestigious capacity of aide to the Commandant of the Marine Corps, Thomas Holcomb in July 1940.
 Brunelli remained at Headquarters Marine Corps until June 1943, when he was sent for instruction to the Marine Corps Command and Staff College at Quantico.
 He graduated from the course in September 1943 and was promoted to major.

 He was subsequently transferred to Camp Pendleton, California, where he succeeded Lieutenant Colonel Homer Litzenberg as commanding officer of 3rd Battalion, 24th Marines.
 His unit was later attached to the 4th Marine Division under Major General Harry Schmidt and finally sailed to the Pacific theater in January 1944.
 Brunelli was meantime promoted to lieutenant colonel.

 During the upcoming Battle of Kwajalein at the beginning of February 1944, Brunelli was appointed commander of an Assault Landing Team (consisting of his battalion) in the capture of Namur Island.
-He landed on the beach on the morning of February 1 and after he found out, that only about sixty percent of his men had landed because of missing LVTs, Brunelli reorganized the available units and attacked the enemy's positions.
+He landed on the beach on the morning of February 1, and after he found out, that only about sixty percent of his men had landed because of missing LVTs, Brunelli reorganized the available units and attacked the enemy's positions.
 He then led another attack, overrunning fortified and entrenched positions and subsequently repulsed a fanatical Japanese counterattack.
 Even though he was slightly wounded, Brunelli remained in command of the battalion and took part in the final assault to wipe out the last enemy resistance.

 For his inspiring leadership and gallantry in action, Brunelli was decorated with the Legion of Merit with Combat "V".
 He also received the Purple Heart for his wounds.